wrappr/wrappr-frontend/README.md

-# gimmecock
+# Wrappr

-This project is the frontend for gimmecock.
+This project contains the frontend for the [Wrappr](https://github.com/wrappr/wrappr) project

-gimmecock generates free coupons for McDonald's softdrinks/coffee.